Powered By

 Armor

-Armor pieces typically grant us Defense and Utility stats, except the Gloves which offer a tidal wave of Offense.
+Armor pieces typically grant us Defense and Utility stats, except the gloves which can provide extra Offense.
 Here are the important stats to look for:

-• Boots: Movement Speed, Spirit per Second, Willpower, Life, Armor
+• Boots: Armor, Movement Speed, Spirit per Second, Resistance

 Jewelry